WebAhead/master-reference/coursebook/week-8/4-day-week/schedule.md

 + 10:00 - 10:15 - Intro to schedule, [summary](../summary.md) & [learning outcomes](../learning-outcomes.md)

-+ 10:15 - 10:45 - Whiteboard walkthrough on authorisation
++ 10:15 - 10:45 - Whiteboard walkthrough on authentication

 + 10:45 - 11:45 - Whiteboard walkthrough on the OAuth flow